IMSY-DKFZ/self-distilled-swin/readme.md

 ```

 # 3- Training
-Once the environment and the path to the dataset are settled, the method is a 3 steps method: Train a teacher model, generate soft-labels, train the student model.
+Once the environment and the path to the dataset are settled, the method is a 3 steps process: Train a teacher model, generate soft-labels, train the student model.

 **NOTE: Make sure to use the parameter `exp` in each experiment to give a tag to your experiments.
 For ex: `exp=teacher`.**